 Weisburst, Emily.
-2018.
+2019.
 "Patrolling Public Schools: The Impact of Funding for School Police on Student Discipline and Long-term Education Outcomes."
-(Forthcoming: Journal of Policy Analysis and Management).
+Journal of Policy Analysis and Management 38 (2), 338-365.

 Weisburst, Emily.
 2018.
 "Safety in Police Numbers: Evidence of Police Effectiveness from Federal COPS Grant Applications."
 (Forthcoming: American Law and Economics Review).

 Cunha, Jesse, Trey Miller, and Emily Weisburst.
 2018.
 "Information and College Decisions: Evidence from the Texas GO Center Project."
 Educational Evaluation and Policy Analysis 40 (1), 151-170.